i-am-chitti/Web-Dev-Projects/Back End With Node JS/Boss Machine/project-4-boss-machine-start/README.md

 In this project, you will create an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
 You will create routes to manage your 'minions', your brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to your busy schedule.

-## How to Begin

-First, you'll need to run some terminal commands to get the application started.
-First, open the root project directory in your terminal.
-Run `npm install` to install the dependencies of this project and build the front-end application.
-Once it has finished installing, you can run `npm run start` to begin your server.
-You'll see `Server listening on port 4001` in the terminal.
-The `npm run start` script will automatically restart your server whenever you make changes to the **server.js** file or **server/** folder.
-If you want to turn this off, simply start your server with the `node server.js` command.
-You can kill either process with the `Ctrl + C` command.

-To see the application in its initial, non-working state, simply open **index.html** in a web browser.
-You should use [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (at least version 60) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) (at least version 55).
-The links above will let you download the latest release of either browser if you do not have it or are unsure of which version you're running.

-### Server Boilerplate

-In **server.js**, you will see some boilerplate code, but the server is missing key functionality to allow it to run.
-You must:

-- Set up body-parsing middleware with the `body-parser` packagae.
-- Set up CORS middleware with the `cors` package.
-You can use the default settings.
-- Mount the existing `apiRouter` at `/api`.
-This router will serve as the starting point for all your API routes.
-- Start the server listening on the provided `PORT`.
-Make sure to use the `PORT` constant and not a hard-coded number, as this is required for tests to run.

-Take note of the comments in **server.js**, as your code needs to fit into specific places around the existing boilerplate.

 ### API Routes

 - Your routes should live inside the **server** folder.
 The file and router structure is up to you, the testing suite will only test whether your API endpoints work as intended, not how you nest your code!